jordanshatford/plex/docs/6-Prowlarr.md

    2. Prowlarr Server: `http://localhost:9696`.
    3. Sonarr Server: `http://localhost:8989`.
    4. API Key: Your Sonarr API Key.
-   5. Test your connection and then hit save.
+   5. Test the connection and then hit save.
 7. Click the plus and select `Radarr`.
 8. Use the following settings:
    1. Sync Level: `Full Sync`.
    2. Prowlarr Server: `http://localhost:9696`.
    3. Radarr Server: `http://localhost:7878`.
    4. API Key: Your Radarr API Key.
-   5. Test your connection and then hit save.
+   5. Test the connection and then hit save.
 9. Navigate to `indexers`.
 10. Test and add the indexers relevant to your needs.
     > NOTE: if your indexer is behind Cloudflare protection ensure that you include `flaresolverr` as a tag when adding the indexer.